peteroupc/peteroupc.github.io/randomnotes.md

 [^29]: Baccetti, Valentina, and Matt Visser.
 "Infinite Shannon entropy."
 Journal of Statistical Mechanics: Theory and Experiment 2013, no. 04 (2013): P04010, also in arXiv:1212.5630.

+[^30]: Giammatteo, P., and Di Mascio, T., "Wilson-Hilferty-type approximation for Poisson Random Variable", Advances in Science, Technology and Engineering Systems Journal 5(2), 2020.

 <a id=Appendix></a>
 ## Appendix